-Criteria JORC Code explanation Commentary laboratory tests handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established. falling outside 2 standard deviations queried and checked.
-MWRC holes showed variance with grade indicating possible coarse gold.
-Crest - NRAB holes 50g fire assay/AAS to 0.01ppm.
-CLN holes analysed by ALS for Gold by method PM 205 (50 gm aqua regia digest / solvent extraction / graphite furnace AAS).
-Croesus - Analysis for gold (Fire assay/ICP Optical Spectrometry) by Ultratrace Laboratory in Perth.
+Criteria JORC Code explanation Commentary including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+Crest - RAB holes 50g fire assay/AAS to 0.01ppm.
+CLN holes analysed by ALS for Gold by method PM 205 (50 gm aqua regia digest / solvent extraction / graphite furnace AAS) Croesus - Analysis for gold (Fire assay/ICP Optical Spectrometry) by Ultratrace Laboratory in Perth.
 Diamond core analysed for Au, Pt and Pd by fire assay at Ultratrace Perth.
 Every 20th sample was duplicated in the field and submitted for analysis.
-Gannet standards and blank samples made by Croesus were submitted. with split sample submissions.
+Gannet standards and blank samples made by Croesus were submitted with split sample submissions.
 RC drilling included a standard followed by a blank sample submitted every 50th and 51st sample respectively.
 Delta - 5m comps: Total mixer mill prep, Aqua-regia with 50g charge, 0.01ppm detection limit.
 1m samples and core: as above but with fire assay.
 Genalysis Kalgoorlie or ALS Kalgoorlie.
-Core at ALS Kalgoorlie.
+Core at ALS Kalgoolie.
 Standards submitted although frequency and certification unknown Lonestar - Fire assay of unknown charge and AAS at Amdel laboratories Kalgoorlie.
-Umpire pulp analysis by ALS laboratories using original pulp residues.
-Lubbock - Core was fire assay, detail undocumented.
-RC (non-laterite) samples by aqua regia at Comlabs Kalgoorlie.
+Umpire pulp analysis by ALS laboratories using original pulp residues Lubbock - Core was fire assayed, detail undocumented.
+RC (non-laterite) samples by aqua regia and results returning 1.0g/t were re-assayed by fire assay at Comlabs Kalgoorlie or SGs.
+RAB by fire assay, details undocumented.
+Laterite RC drilling by aqua regia at Comlabs Kalgoorlie.
 23 pulps from laterite drill program were split and sent to 3 other labs.
 Screen fire assays performed on 1984 Glasson drilling (Wamex rpt A16848).
 Monarch - RAB samples analysed at SGS by 50g aqua regia/AAS.
 Standards: 1 in every 20 samples for RC drilling and 1 in 25 for RAB drilling (comps).
 Ora Banda Mining Limited (OBM) - Samples sent to Intertek, SGS and Nagrom laboratories.
 The samples have been analysed by firing a 50gm portion of the sample.
 This is the classical fire assay process and will give total separation of gold.
 An ICPOES finish is used.
-Commercially prepared standard samples and blanks are inserted in the sample stream at a rate of 1:20 for sta
+Commercially prepared standard samples and blanks are ins